owInteractive/laravel-challenge/readme.md

 cd ..
-edit docker-compose.yml with the paths docker-compose up -d docker exec -it bash php70 composer install npm install
+edit docker-compose.yml with the paths docker-compose up -d docker exec -it php70 bash composer install npm install
 ```

 ### Preparing the application

-As any new [Laravel][lararel] install there is a couple steps to perform in order to get it going.
+As any new laravel install there is a couple steps to perform in order to get it going.
 If you are nunfamiliar follow [these instrunctions](https://laravel.com/docs/5.4/#web-server-configuration)

 ### Run the Application